 Stage Yes/No Reason 7.
 Is the PP's sole purpose to serve the national defence or civil emergency, OR is it a financial or budget PP, OR is it co-financed by structural funds or EAGGF programmes 2000 to 2006/7?
-(Art 3.8, 3.9) N/A The Mavesyn Ridware Neighbourhood Plan does not deal with any of these categories of plan.
+(Art 3.8, 3.9) N/A The LANP does not deal with any of these categories of plan.
 8. Is it likely to have a significant effect on the environment?
 (Art.
-3.5) Yes The MRNP could potentially have a significant effect on the environment not just within the neighbourhood area but also within the District.
-The plan allocated a site for residential development, extension to the burial ground and the allocation of a Local Green Spaces.
-The MRNP could also impact upon Cannock Chase SAC a Natura 2000 sites, (see HRA section).
+3.5) Yes The LANP could potentially have a significant effect on the environment not just within the neighbourhood area but also within the district.
+The LANP could also impact upon Cannock Chase SAC a Natura 2000 sites, (see HRA section).
 The adopted Local Plan includes Policy NR7 which ensures that before development is permitted it must demonstrate that it (alone or in combination) will not have an adverse effect, whether direct or indirect, upon the integrity of the SAC having regard to avoidance or mitigation measures.
-A a case by case assessment of the MRNP is required.
+A case-by-case assessment of the LANP is required.

-- 3.7 Several the criteria above suggest that SEA of the Mavesyn Ridware Neighbourhood Plan may be required.
-Criteria 8 of the assessment in Figure 1 and Table 1 considered that the Neighbourhood Plan may have a significant effect on the environment depending on the proposals within the plan and a case-by-case assessment may be made.
-The criteria for undertaking such an assessment are drawn from Article 3(5) of the SEA Directive as set out at paragraph 3.3 of this report. - 3.8 The following assessment will consider the likelihood of the Mavesyn Ridware Neighbourhood Plan (provided for the purposes of this report) to have significant effects on the environment.
+- 3.7 Several the criteria above suggest that SEA of the Little Aston neighbourhood plan (review) may be required.
+Criteria 4 and 8 of the assessment in Figure 1 and Table 1 considered that the plan may have a significant effect on the environment depending on the proposals within the plan and a case-by-case assessment may be made.
+The criteria for undertaking such an assessment are drawn from Article 3(5) of the SEA Directive as set out at paragraph 3.3 of this report. - 3.8 The following assessment will consider the likelihood of the Little Aston neighbourhood plan (provided for the purposes of this report) to have significant effects on the environment.